JPeer264/somnia-be/README.md

 `Request Type: POST`
 > /api/project/:projectId/milestone

-Create a new Milestone for the currently used project (Identfied with the third URL-Path-Parameter)
+Create a new Milestone for the currently used project

 #### requirement
 ```